-It has been YEARS since I’ve been camping, but since traveling is very limited right now, we thought a camping trip would be a great way to get out right now!
+It has been YEARS since I had been camping, but since travel options are very limited in 2020, we thought a camping trip would be a great way to get out!
 We found a place we could rent from and started thinking about where we would go.
 There was definitely a lot of planning put into this trip, but it was all worth it.
 In some future posts, I’ll review the RV we rented and where we stayed.
 For now, though, we’re just going to talk about our camping packing list.

 Disclaimer: This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support.